This article answers common questions on how to implement In-App Purchases, what is receipt validation, shall you use StoreKit, and many more.

 appStoreReceiptURL = Bundle.main.appStoreReceiptURL

-Is this necessary to validate receipts?
+Is it necessary to validate receipts?

 No, until you start using in-app purchases.
 For example, if you use auto-renewable subscriptions, you need to check when it expires to provide or block access to your service/content.
 It is also used when your users need to restore purchase, for example, if your user reinstalled your app.